-It's easy to make multi-colored mercury glass using the colors of your choice and this spray paint technique takes less than 10 minutes.
+It's easy to make multi-colored mercury glass using the paint colors of your choice.
+The spray paint technique takes less than 10 minutes.

-I’ve made mercury glass in the past just using silver spray paint but this time I added layers of gold and bronze to the silver.
+I’ve made mercury glass in the past just using silver spray paint, but this time I added layers of gold and bronze to the silver.
 The results are amazing.
-I have the full tutorial for you plus today is Thrift Store Decor Day and you know what that means!
-Links to thrifty DIY’s at the bottom of the post.
+I have the full tutorial for you plus, today is Thrift Store Decor Day, and you know what that means!
+Links to thrifty DIY are at the bottom of the post.

 How to make Multi-Colored Mercury Glass